 most of the time projects wait for user input.
 Similarly

-adjust the size and number of nodes to match the overall requests for projects
+You have to plan/adjust the size and number of nodes to match the overall requests for projects.

-users are sensitive to interrupted projects, because they can’t continue working and their intermediate state in e.g. notebooks is lost.
-Hence you can’t just nilly-willy delete projects.
+Users are sensitive to interrupted projects, because they can’t continue working and their intermediate state in e.g. notebooks is lost.
+Hence you can’t just willy-nilly delete projects.

 All three aspects mentioned above are using storage in the form of a shared filesystem.
 Usually, this is accomplished via an NFS server, but there are other options as well.
 The Kubernetes abstraction for this is a PersistentVolume (PV) with ReadWriteMany access mode.

 manage-copy mount this directory to copy between projects,